christophermarek/crypto_social_tradingbot/README.md

 - for 2. and 3.
 I will need to create multiple api accounts, probably 10+ atleast to future proof this program if I want it to be fully autonomous when I am done.
 Each account will have to be created with proxy ip's so they wont get all banned at the same time.
 I also do not want my own twitter account to be banned.

 - for 2. and 3.
-I will need to create a load balancer that also uses a proxy for each stream  which  that tracks which accounts have failed, and open streams with new ones.
+I will need to create a load balancer that also uses a proxy for each stream that tracks which accounts/streams have failed, and open streams automatically with new ones.
 With 10 accounts I can parse 5 million tweets a month, is this even a lot?
 I dont feel like it is.
 Especially for some popular topics.

 - Creating a bot that to create more bots, this could be feasible but I should not over engineer a solution until I actually run into the problem of needing new bots right, why waste time on this right now.